vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 acknowledgement settings

 * `acknowledgements.query_interval` The amount of time to wait between requests to `services/collector/ack`.
-This defaults to 10 seconds as recommended by Splunk.
+Defaults to 10 seconds as recommended by Splunk.
 * `acknowledgements.retry_limit` The number of retry requests to `services/collector/ack`.
-This defaults to 30 which, along with the default `query_interval`, is 5 minutes of retrying as recommend by Splunk.
+Defaults to 30 which, along with the default `query_interval`, is 5 minutes of retrying as recommend by Splunk.

 ### Implementation